- About Us

 They can be contacted at firstname.lastname@example.org.

-The VP for Bargaining is responsible for chairing the bargaining team or finding a suitable chair in a bargaining year (any year that starts with an odd number, e.g. 2011-2012) and for fielding any grievances that come in.
-In bargaining years, they can appoint a member-rep or a grievance committee to field grievances.
+The VP for Grievances is responsible for fielding any grievances that come in, and helping empower members to collectively organize to solve grievance issues.
 This position is best suited for someone who is willing to know and understand the CGE contract in and out, and is passionate about enforcing it.
-Some experience on a prior year’s bargaining team is ideal.
+Some prior experience on the EC is ideal.

 - Know the CGE contract inside and out